High-Value Watch Packaging: 2026 Luxury Watch Shipping Guide

 🧽 Microfiber cleaning

-Use a dry cloth to remove marks and dust.
-Avoid any liquids that could seep in.
+Use a dry cloth to remove smudges and dust.
+Avoid using any liquids that might seep in.

 Prevents abrasive micro-scratches.